labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/intro.md

 **Objectives:**

-- Work with various containers
+- Work with various Python data containers
-- List/Set/Dict Comprehensions
+- Use list, set, and dictionary comprehensions
-- Collections module
+- Explore the collections module
-- Data analysis challenge
+- Solve a real-world data analysis challenge

-Most Python programmers are generally familiar with lists, dictionaries, tuples, and other basic datatypes.
-In this exercise, we'll put that knowledge to work to solve various data analysis problems.
+Python offers powerful tools for data manipulation and analysis.
+In this lab, you will practice using Python's built-in data structures and specialized tools to analyze different datasets.
+Starting with a simple portfolio dataset, you will build up to analyzing Chicago Transit Authority bus data to extract meaningful insights.